-Dr. Jessica Williams joined the department in 2015 as an assistant professor and teaches courses across the mathematics curriculum.
+Dr. Jessica Sorrells joined the department in 2015 as an assistant professor and teaches courses across the mathematics curriculum.
 Since her arrival at Converse, she has taught a wide range of courses, including Number Theory, Geometry, Linear Algebra, Real Analysis, Differential Equations, single and multivariable calculus, and Elementary Functions.
-She also designed and taught a special topics course on mathematical modeling in biology.
-In 2017 Dr. Williams became chair of the Mathematics & Computer Science department.
+In 2017 Dr. Sorrells became chair of the Mathematics & Computer Science department.

-Dr. Williams is a 2015-2016 Mathematical Association of America Project NExT (New Experiences in Teaching) fellow.
+Dr. Sorrells is a 2015-2016 Mathematical Association of America Project NExT (New Experiences in Teaching) fellow.
 As part of this program, she attended and organized mathematics education workshops at three national mathematics conferences.
-In particular, she is passionate about teaching with inquiry-based learning methods and has given presentations on her experiences designing inquiry-based courses at a number of regional and national conferences.
+In particular, she is passionate about teaching with inquiry-based learning methods and has given presentations on her experiences designing inquiry-based courses at several regional and national conferences.
+In 2019 Dr. Sorrells was awarded the South Carolina Independent Colleges and Universities (SCICU) excellence in teaching award.

-As a doctoral student, Dr. Williams completed a dissertation in ring theory, a sub-field of abstract algebra.
-She has since published an article in the journal Communications in Algebra.
-The current primary research interest of Dr. Williams is using graph theory to study self-assembly of DNA nanostructures, a project she began while attending a program at the Institute for Computational and Experimental Research in Mathematics at Brown University.
+The current primary research interest of Dr. Sorrells is using graph theory to study self-assembly of DNA nanostructures, for Computational and Experimental Research in Mathematics at Brown University.
 She enjoys mentoring undergraduate research projects and bringing students along to conferences.
-Dr. Williams also has interest in research that explores the effectiveness of various teaching methods in the classroom.

-In her free time, Dr. Williams enjoys devouring fiction, practicing yoga, learning new recipes, and exploring the Carolinas.
+In her free time, Dr. Sorrells enjoys reading, yoga, cooking, and exploring the Carolinas.
 Her mathematical hero is Emmy Noether.